 BAK Summer School: Art and Practice in the Otherwise

-Applications are now being accepted for the BAK Summer School: Art and Practice in the Otherwise, a collaborative and intensive learning week at BAK, basis voor actuele kunst from 16–20 July 2018 in Utrecht, Netherlands.
+The BAK Summer School: Art and Practice in the Otherwise is a collaborative and intensive learning week at BAK, basis voor actuele kunst from 16–20 July 2018 in Utrecht, Netherlands.

 Application deadline: 1 June, 2018